lxstart1024/APIrecommendation_MOEA/README.md

 ## Code
 The files in this folder implement the extraction of API structure and semantic information and API recommendation based on the multi-objective evolutionary algorithm using these two kinds of information.
 ## Example
-A sample of input data and recommendation results of our approach.
+Samples of input data and recommendation results of our approach.